Sharing is caring!

 Tryptophan is an essential amino acid found in many protein-based foods and dietary proteins including meats, dairy, fruits, and seeds.

 It is a precursor of serotonin synthesis, but must be obtained through the diet because it cannot be synthesized by the body.
-In other words, tryptophan converts to serotonin in the brain, but that must be achieved through my second pillar, diet.

 In one study, participants consuming higher levels of tryptophan (>10 mg/kg body weight/d) had significantly less depression and irritability and decreased anxiety than when they consumed lower levels of tryptophan.

-That said, other studies say the correlation is still too weak to proclaim anything definitely.
-And yet, the below 5 foods are, in general, healthy all around.
 In other words, for most of you they will be a “win” situation, maybe a win-win.

-5 Foods to Help Boost Serotonin
+5 Foods to Boost Serotonin

 Click HERE to save this post for later.